code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-16-spring-kafka-apache-avro-serializer-deserializer-example.md

 ---
-title: "Spring Kafka - Apache Avro Example"
+title: "Spring Kafka - Apache Avro Serializer Deserializer Example"
-permalink: /spring-kafka-apache-avro-example.html
+permalink: /spring-kafka-apache-avro-serializer-deserializer-example.html
 excerpt: "A detailed step-by-step tutorial on how to implement an Apache Avro Serializer &amp; Deserializer using Spring Kafka and Spring Boot."
 date: 2017-03-16
 modified: 2017-03-16